 Blocking their breeding areas is one of the best methods to eliminate yellow jackets from walls.
 This insect loves to nest in cracks and crevices within the walls of the house and then breeds.
 Use a sealant to block their nesting spots in the wall.

 5. In Gardens

-This is a very effective natural technique that can help to eliminate yellowjackets in your garden.
-All that you need to do is dump some dry ice on the entrance of their nest then cover it with dirt.
+This natural method is very effective in eliminating yellowjackets from your garden.
+Simply place some dry ice at the nest’s entrance and then cover it with dirt.

 Use Fresh Cucumbers

 Fresh cucumbers are a great way to repel yellowjackets from brick walls without the use of toxic chemicals.
 Fresh cucumber is an effective way to repel yellowjackets.